 Trace a large Christmas tree shape on your shower curtain.

-We free handed mine with blue crayon.
+We free-handed mine with blue crayons.

-If you use acrylic paint it will cover the crayon.
+If you use acrylic paint, it will cover the crayon.

 Step 3

-Paint in your tree with the green paint.
+Paint your tree with green paint.

 You may have to paint on a second coat (I did).